masolimano/maneage/README-hacking.md

      them.

    - Delete marked part(s) in `configure`.
-   - Delete the `reproduce/config/gnuastro` directory.
+   - Delete the `reproduce/software/config/gnuastro` directory.
-   - Delete `astnoisechisel` from the value of `top-level-programs` in `reproduce/src/make/dependencies.mk`.
-You can keep the rule to build `astnoisechisel`, since its not in the `top-level-programs` list, it (and all the dependencies that are only needed by Gnuastro) will be ignored.
+   - Delete `gnuastro` from the value of `top-level-programs` in `reproduce/software/make/high-level.mk`.
+You can keep the rule to build `gnuastro`, since its not in the `top-level-programs` list, it (and all the dependencies that are only needed by Gnuastro) will be ignored.
-   - Delete marked parts in `reproduce/src/make/initialize.mk`.
+   - Delete marked parts in `reproduce/analysis/make/initialize.mk`.

- - **Other dependencies**: If there are any more of the dependencies that you don't use (or others that you need), then remove (or add) them in the respective parts of `reproduce/src/make/dependencies.mk`.
+ - **Other dependencies**: If there are any more software that you don't use (or others that you need), then remove (or add) them in the respective parts of `top-level-programs` of `reproduce/software/make/high-level`.
 It is commented thoroughly and reading over the comments should guide you on what to add/remove and where.

- - **Input dataset (can be done later)**: The input datasets are managed through the `reproduce/config/pipeline/INPUTS.mk` file.
+ - **Input dataset (can be done later)**: The input datasets are managed through the `reproduce/analysis/config/INPUTS.mk` file.
 It is best to gather all the information regarding all the input datasets into this one central file.
 To ensure that the proper dataset is being downloaded and used by the project, it is also recommended get an [MD5 checksum](https://en.wikipedia.org/wiki/MD5) of the file and include that in `INPUTS.mk` so the project can check it automatically.
-The preparation/downloading of the input datasets is done in `reproduce/src/make/download.mk`.
+The preparation/downloading of the input datasets is done in `reproduce/analysis/make/download.mk`.
 Have a look there to see how these values are to be used.
 This information about the input datasets is also used in the initial `configure` script (to inform the users), so also modify that file.
 You can find all occurrences of the template dataset with the command below and replace it with your input's dataset.